swooboo/artist-bot-old/README.md

-### This template is currenty based on discord.py 1.7.3
+### This template is currently based on discord.py 1.7.3
 A migration to d.py v2 will happen in the near future.
 # discord-bot-template
 Generic, functional bot based on discord.py